ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Returned value**

-- index (starting from 1) of the leftmost found needle.
-- 0, if there was no match.
+- index (starting from 1) of the leftmost found needle, Otherwise 0, if there was no match.
+[UInt8](../data-types/int-uint.md).

 **Example**